thindil/hunter/README.md

   At this moment tested version of GtkAda is 2019 and the program require GTK library in version 3.14 (may not works with other versions).

+* File command (libmagic) development files.
+It can have different names in every Linux distribution: in Fedora it is *file-devel* on Debian/Ubuntu/Mint *file-dev*.

 If you have all the required packages, navigate to the main directory(where this file is) to compile: